 MATH 217 Discrete Mathematics 3 Units

-Prerequisite: GE Mathematics/Quantitative Reasoning Ready, CSCI 111 with a grade of C or higher (may be taken concurrently), MATH 119 (or equivalent).
+Prerequisite: GE Mathematical Concepts/Quantitative Reasoning (2) Ready, CSCI 111 with a grade of C- or higher (may be taken concurrently), MATH 119 (or equivalent).
 Typically Offered: Fall and spring

 Offers an intensive introduction to discrete mathematics as used in computer science.
 Topics include sets, relations, propositional and predicate logic, basic proof methods including mathematical induction, digital logic circuits, complexity of algorithms, elementary combinatorics, and solving linear recurrence relations.
 3 hours discussion.
 (005550)